-Important Note: At any time while tracking an activity, you can press the status bar at the top to trigger an immediate audio cue.
+*Important Note - At any time while tracking activities, you can press the status bar at the top to trigger an immediate audio cue.

 This option will let you select what audio stats you'll hear during your tracking.
 You can choose from: time, distance, average pace, average speed, current pace, current speed, current split pace, current split speed, average heart rate and current heart rate.